Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 #2: Improved brain function

-Brain fog is another common symptom of both dehydration and sodium deficiency.
-And again, low sodium is the bigger problem.
+Brain fog is another common symptom of sodium deficiency.
 Sodium is critical for brain function.
-Along with potassium, it conducts electricity between brain cells so you can read these words (or rather, idly scan them while you daydream about your next meal).
+Along with potassium, it conducts electricity between brain cells so you can read these words.
 Your brain also depends on proper fluid balance to stay suspended in cerebrospinal fluid.
 Yet another reason to drink electrolyte water.

 #3: Fewer muscle cramps